Updated on : 08 Sep 2025

 Figure 2: Identifying risk factors along the patient care journey

-Risk scores categorize patients into different risk groups based on their clinical and lifestyle characteristics.
-A score indicates the likelihood of an event during a patient's treatment journey, such as the possibility of switching to second- or third-line treatments, requiring hospitalization, future re-admissions, and so on.
+A risk scoring model categorizes patients into different risk groups based on their clinical and lifestyle characteristics.
+A score indicates the likelihood of an event during a patient's treatment journey, such as the possibility of switching to second- or third-line treatments, requiring hospitalization, or facing future re-admissions.

-Risk scores offer pharmaceutical organizations a clear-eyed view of individual patient journey along common disease trajectories.
+Risk scoring models offer pharmaceutical organizations a clear-eyed view of the individual patient journey along common disease trajectories.
 This enables organizations to:

 Accurately predict future patient health outcomes or risks